triallax/quantities/README.md

 ## Credits

 This package takes huge inspiration from [purescript-quantites](https://github.com/sharkdp/purescript-quantities), especially in its internal design.
-Kudos to @sharkdp!
+Kudos to [sharkdp](https://github.com/sharkdp)!